jchook/itunes-playlist-exporter/README.md

 ## License
-This software is free to use under the MIT License
+This software is free to use under the [MIT License](http://www.opensource.org/licenses/mit-license.html "MIT License").

 ## Why Does This Exist?